GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/blas_windows.rst

 The following fields are displayed:

+* Row Id - The row index.
+This is an incrementing value starting at 0.

 * Instance index - The API index for the instance.

 * Instance address – The virtual GPU address for the instance node within the TLAS.